(A chapter of Akayama DanJay.)

 “You don’t have the authority.”
 Jango wiped his frown with his sky-blue sleeve.
 “Only Virgils can promote one another.”

-Jay nodded.
+“But breaking an egg like that is worth the death-penalty anyway, right?”
+Jay clapped once, as if to wake Jango.
 “When Dan smoked centipede, he walked into the Wheel and was hit by a bird’s egg.
-That bird’s egg was put there by Anihilato with the authority of every Virgil Blue, so Dan’s Virgil Orange.
+That bird’s egg was put there by Anihilato with the authority of every Virgil Blue, so let’s call Dan Virgil Orange.
 After Dan’s death, Anihilato put him in his own egg where the halves of my soul smashed together.
-Whatever way you slice it, I’m Virgil Purple.
+Whatever way you slice it, I’m Virgil Purple—the Biggest Bird’s first-born child, ready to hatch.
 Now you’re Virgil Blue.
 Don’t deny your destiny.
 There are no coincidences!”

 “You’re still hallucinating.”
-Jango scowled.
+Jango scowled and wiped his face.
 “You don’t know what you’re saying.”

 “But I believe it with unyielding conviction.”
 Jay shrugged.
-“Make me a martyr.”
+“Martyr me before I sober up and change my mind.”

 “Whatever you think you’re doing, do it right.
 Don’t make me regret this!”
 Jango leapt upon Jay with his centipede-knife.
 “I’ll see you in the next eternity!”